12 Offbeat Things to Do in Vientiane, Laos

 The Vietnamese have certainly left their mark with quirky and colorful Bang Long [map] temple and unique Phat Tich pagoda [map] (sit in on a service, then head up the spiral staircase and ladders to the top to pay your respects to Buddha and take in the commanding view).

-Phat Tich Temple what to do in Vientiane
+Phat Tich Temple in Vientiane

 Climb Phat Tich Vietnamese Pagoda Temple for a commanding view of central Vientiane.